Campus carry raises comments and concerns

 “I don’t feel safe about that,” alumna Michelle Dickson said when asked about guns being present in classroom lectures.
 “It would cause more problems than it would solve.
 It doesn’t mean the students will use it wisely.”

-Tarleton student Taylor Felts finds the thought of guns being on campus “scary” and thinks gun safety courses should be required.
+Tarleton student Taylor Felts finds the thought of guns being on campus “scary” and thinks that courses on how to store guns and keep them safe are required for the students.

 “I definitely think that if there is an option for guns to be carried that there should be some kind of university education on gun [safety],” Felts said.
 “I do not think that college kids are very informed on gun safety.”